MarinoMtz/Pygate/README.md

 To update the firmware we need to install the Firmware Updater Tool :

-1. Download and install from : [Pycom](https://software.pycom.io/downloads/linux-1.16.5.html)
+1.1.
+Download and install from : [Pycom](https://software.pycom.io/downloads/linux-1.16.5.html)

-2. Insert the module (WiPy / LoPy4 / GPy) and the PoE Ethernet into the Pygate
+1.2.
+Insert the module (WiPy / LoPy4 / GPy) and the PoE Ethernet into the Pygate

-2. Conect the antenna to the Pygate (make sure there is nothig attached to the module)
+1.3.
+Attach the antenna to the Pygate (make sure there is nothig attached to the module)

-3. Run the Firmware tool with ` pycom-fwtool ` on a linux terminal with the pygate connected through USB
+1.4.
+Run the Firmware tool with ` pycom-fwtool ` on a linux terminal with the pygate connected through USB

-4. Select the corresponding port, usually ` ttyACM0 `
+1.5.
+Select the corresponding port, usually ` ttyACM0 `

-5. Select on type ` pygate ` and make sure ot to select the Pybytes options
+1.6.
+Select on type ` pygate ` and make sure ot to select the Pybytes options

-6. If everithing goes we are good to go.
+1.7.
+If everithing goes we are good to go.

-### 2. Creating new project on Pymakr
+### 2. Create a ` config.json ` file as the one in this repository

+2.1 Modify:

+2.1.1. ` "gateway_ID": "XXXXXXXXXXXXXXXX" ` put the GW identifier

+2.1.2. ` "server_address": "outils.plido.net", ` put the corresponding domain or ip of the network server, or `localhost` if the chirpstack-gateway-bridge is installed in the raspberry pi.